 - Board of Directors: the Board provides guidance and evaluates the adequacy of the ICRMS.
 Among other aspects, it defines the guidelines of the ICRMS; determines the compatibility of the associated risks; and assesses the adequacy of the ICRMS at least annually.
-It also designates a director in charge of establishing and maintaining an effective ICRMS (the Director in Charge of the ICRMS); and forms a Control and Risks Committee. - Control and Risks Committee: the Committee is charged with supporting the assessments and decisions of the Board of Directors concerning the ICRMS, conducting the necessary preliminary work, as well as those concerning the approval of the periodic financial reports.
-The Committee has the duties set out in Article 7 of the Corporate Governance Code as well as in the Consob Related Parties Regulation and in the Company's Procedure for Related Party Transactions.
-The composition, duties and operations of the Control, Risks and Related Parties Committee are governed in detail by its rules. - Director in Charge of the ICRMS: the Director oversees the identification of the main business risks; the implementation of the guidelines defined by the Board of Directors; the formulation of proposals regarding the appointment, removal and remuneration of the Head of the Internal Audit unit for the Board of Directors, subject to a favourable opinion from the Control, Risks and Related Parties Committee and the Board of Auditors.

-- Board of Auditors: without prejudice to the tasks assigned to it pursuant to the law and the articles of association, the Board of Auditors monitors compliance with the law, regulations and the articles of association, compliance with the principles of sound administration and, in particular, the adequacy of the organisational, administrative and accounting arrangements adopted by the Company and their actual operation, as well as the adequacy and operation of the overall risk management and control system. - Magistrate of the Court of Auditors: ENAV is subject to oversight of the management of its budget and assets by the Court of Auditors, which reports annually to Parliament pursuant to Article 12 of Law 259 of 21 March 1958 regarding the legality and legitimacy of finance operations and the functioning of internal controls. - Supervisory Body pursuant to Legislative Decree 231/2001: the body responsible for supervising the operation of and compliance with the 231 Model and updating the Model itself. - Management: ENAV's management is the primary actor in the internal control and risk management process (first-level control). - Employees: all ENAV Group employees, each within their respective area of responsibility, must contribute to ensuring the effective operation of the ICRMS. - Actors with second-level control duties at ENAV: the organisational arrangement for these controls are independent of and separate from the company units that perform first-level or line controls.
+It also designates a director in charge of establishing and maintaining an effective ICRMS (the Director in Charge of the ICRMS); and forms a Control and Risks Committee. - Control, Risks and Related Parties Committee: the Committee is charged with supporting the assessments and decisions of the Board of Directors concerning the ICRMS, conducting the necessary preliminary work, as well as those concerning the approval of the periodic financial reports.
+The Committee has the duties set out in Article 6 of the Corporate Governance Code as well as in the Consob Related Parties Regulation and in the Company's Procedure for Related Party Transactions.
+The composition, duties and operations of the Control, Risks and Related Parties Committee are governed in detail by its rules. - Director in charge of the ICRMS: identifies the main company risks; implements the guidelines defined by the Board of Directors; adapts ICRMS to the operating conditions and the legislative and regulatory framework. - Board of Auditors: without prejudice to the tasks assigned to it pursuant to the law and the articles of association, the Board of Auditors monitors compliance with the law, regulations and the articles of association, compliance with the principles of sound administration and, in particular, the adequacy of the organisational, administrative and accounting arrangements adopted by the Company and their actual operation, as well as the adequacy and operation of the overall risk management and control system. - Magistrate of the Court of Auditors: ENAV is subject to oversight of the management of its budget and assets by the Court of Auditors, which reports annually to Parliament pursuant to Article 12 of Law 259 of 21 March 1958 regarding the legality and legitimacy of finance operations and the functioning of internal controls. - Supervisory Body pursuant to Legislative Decree 231/2001: the body responsible for supervising the operation of and compliance with the 231 Model and updating the Model itself. - Management: ENAV's management is the primary actor in the internal control and risk management process (first-level control). - Employees: all ENAV Group employees, each within their respective area of responsibility, must contribute to ensuring the effective operation of the ICRMS. - Actors with second-level control duties at ENAV: the organisational arrangement for these controls are independent of and separate from the company units that perform first-level or line controls.
 They contribute to the definition of risk governance and management policies.
 The actors involved in second-level controls include: the Financial Reporting Officer and the Risk Management unit. - ENAV's third-level control units: The Internal Audit unit reports to the Board of Directors, through the Chairman of the Board of Directors, who acts as a liaison with Internal Audit.
 The Head of Internal Audit is responsible for verifying that the internal control and risk management system is functioning and adequate.